 And I just committed the unpardonable sin, which is ‘blasphemy against the Holy Spirit’ so I’m going straight to Hell when I die ...that’s what the people who know about this stuff, say and warn others of.
 ‘Don’t blaspheme the Holy Spirit! ... unpardonable sin and stuff.’

 Like anything else in Christendom, there is strength in numbers.
 There are a lot of fellow Christians saying and believing the same things, and there is a lot of encouragement to stay on the straight and narrow and not waver in your faith.

 In conclusion, once I removed the most absurd details of Christianity (likely the same for any religion) I realized I didn’t have enough left over to hold the remaining tenuous pieces together.

 When at most 10% of preachers of the gospel of your faith haven’t been found committing adultery while simultaneously preaching against infidelity, or haven’t been discovered embezzling their congregation’s offerings, or haven’t preached against prostitution immediately prior to being unfaithful to their spouses, or haven’t called for the stoning or deportation of gay people, then is arrested for pedophilia, or haven’t preached that AIDS or hurricanes are God’s judgment, or haven’t endorsed a presidential candidate from their pulpit while their ministry remains tax-exempt, then there is a problem with the entire culture of that religion.
 It’s no longer an isolated bad apple when you have to search long and hard in the most obscure corners for sincerity, humility, or inclusion.
-It’s time to just admit that there is nothing of any real value, and if God is no more capable than this of tending to his Body of Christ, then he must not be omniscient or omnipotent, seems to be indifferent to human suffering and probably not worthy of anyone’s worship; or ultimately, that he doesn’t exist.
+It’s time to just admit that there is nothing of any real value, and if God is no more capable than this of tending to his Body of Christ, then he must not be omniscient or omnipotent, or seems to be indifferent to human suffering and probably not worthy of anyone’s worship; or ultimately, that he doesn’t exist.